 Many elderly residents who rely on home stair lifts and walking aids to get around both at home and outside have been put at risk by the deteriorating state of the area’s walkways as South Street is often used by elderly residents and those in a nearby care home.

-The local county council is facing a tough time as they have already fixed 18,500 potholes in the area caused by January and February’s flooding and are set to repair up to 17,000 more in the coming weeks according to this article.
+The local county council is facing a tough time as they have already fixed 18,500 potholes in the area caused by January and February’s flooding and are set to repair up to 17,000 more in the coming weeks.
 While many residents are unhappy with the state of their pavements and are concerned for their safety, Surrey County Council have assured them that South Street has been scheduled to receive work as a part of the upcoming work programmes.